-- Not enjoying or trying to make an effort to behave sociably in the company of others, but not to the detriment of others. - Not doing as instructed, but not to the detriment of others.
+- Not making an effort to behave sociably in the company of others, but not to the detriment of others. - Not doing as instructed, but not to the detriment of others.

-How will Edwinstree promote and support the development of Pro social (positive behaviour with the school'?
+How will Edwinstree promote and support the development of Pro social (positive behaviour with the school)?

-We recognise that in order to support our vision for children to flourish under God's word we need to promote pro social behaviour whilst managing antisocial behaviour.
+We recognise that in order to support our vision for children to 'flourish' under God's word we need to promote pro-social behaviour whilst managing antisocial behaviour.
 To flourish students will be given the following opportunities to learn what pro social behaviour is and how it supports students to succeed.
 In teaching our students the following methods will be used by the school:

-Coming together as a school daily in Collective worship to reflect and explore:
+Coming together as a school daily in Collective Worship to reflect and explore:

-- the key Christian values and God's word and how they can help us to form positive relationships. - key role models from the bible, current world and past and how they encapsulate one or many values. - Identify and celebrate where students have been noticed using the values effectively to support others and themselves to flourish. - what are the key ingredients of pro social behaviour and why it is important? - a culture that encourages students to carry out their own COWO celebrating what gives them self-worth - what we call our wonderful? - How staff can model reflection, spirituality, and Koinonia. - Collective worships should never be used as a method to chastise and or universally, publicly criticise.
+- Our '3 V's'. - The key Christian values and God's word and how they can help us to form positive relationships. - Key role models from the bible, current or historical culture, and how they encapsulate one or more of our '3 V's'. - Where students have been noticed using the 3 V's effectively to support others and themselves to 'flourish'. - What the key ingredients of pro-social behaviour are and why they are important? - A culture that encourages students to carry out their own COWOs celebrating what gives them self-worth what we call our 'wonderful'? - How staff can model reflection, spirituality, and Koinonia (community).

+Collective Worship should never be used as a method to chastise and/or universally, publicly criticise.

-Prioritising getting to know students as learners and individuals by ensuring:
+Prioritising getting to know pupils as learners and individuals:

-- effective and swift marking to identify how well as student is learning and where the gaps are. - planning to close the gaps for each individual child before moving any learning onwards. - tutors find planned time to speak with each individual child. - listening as a key strategy in getting to know students.
+- Swift and effective formative assessment is used to identify how well a pupil is learning and where there are gaps. - Planning identifies opportunities to close the gaps for each individual pupil before moving any learning onwards. - Tutors have the opportunity to develop positive and supportive relationships with their tutees.